Synthetify/synthetify-protocol/docs/docs/technical/overview.md

 ## SDK
 This part is written in **typescript** and is a wrapper for the smart contract.
-It takes care of most low-level aspects such as signing transaction and storing constant addresses making writing code easier.
+It takes care of most low-level aspects such as signing transaction and storing constant addresses making writing client code easier.